MichaelBreitung/Development-How-Tos/How-To-Use-Docker.md

 To run the container using volumes, use the following command:

     docker container run -p < port forwarding for app > -v /home/node/app/node_modules -v $(pwd):/home/node/app < name | ID >

+As an alternative, you can use *Docker Compose*:

+    version: '3'

+    services:
+      node-app:
+        build: .
+        ports:
+          - < port forwarding for app >
+        volumes:
+          - /home/node/app/node_modules
+          - .:/home/node/app